Vahram Sargsyan: Biography

-Vahram Sargsyan studied at the P. Tchaikovsky Musical College, at the Music Theory Faculty.
-He then studied composition with Ashot Zohrabyan at the Yerevan Komitas State Conservatory from 1998 to 2003, where he also studied conducting with Tigran Hekekyan from 2000 to 2006 and where he has had post-graduate studies in composition again with Ashot Zohrabyan from 2005 to 2007.
-Currently he is working towards his master's degree in composition at Schulich School of Music, McGill University with Philippe Leroux.
+Vahram Sargsyan studied composition with Ashot Zohrabyan at the Yerevan Komitas State Conservatory from 1998 to 2003, where he also studied choral conducting with Tigran Hekekyan from 2000 to 2006.
+He also studied composition at the Schulich School of Music, McGill University with composer Philippe Leroux.

 Sargsyan's music has been performed in Armenia, UK, Germany, Austria, Belarus, Sweden, Lithuania, Latvia, Belgium, Russia, Greece, Poland, Italy, Japan, Canada, as well as in the United States.
 His composition Luis Zvart was performed at the 6th World Symposium on Choral Music (Minneapolis, Minnesota 2002).
 His arrangement of Khorurd Metz (Great Mystery) is included in the Oxford University Press anthology World Carols for Choirs (2005) and has been recorded by BBC Singers.
 It has been broadcast by BBC Radio 3.

 He has had commissions from Oxford University Press (UK), A.R.CO.VA.(Italy), Boston Choral Ensemble (USA), Norddeutscher Rundfunk (Germany), AGBU Foundation (USA), CBC Radio and others.
 Sargsyan's work Hunting the Hunter was premiered under his own baton in 2012 at Carnegie Hall.

 Vahram Sargsyan's name has appeared in Who is Who in Choral Music since 2007.
-He is a member of Union of Composers and Musicologists of Armenia.
+He is a member of Composers' Union of Armenia.
 He served as a music consultant for European Choral Association - Europa Cantat from 2010 to 2012.